GrKoR/esphome_aux_ac_component/README-EN.md

 + Vertex
 + Zanussi

+If your AC is listed above you you should take a closer look at `aux_ac`.

-If the User Manual of your HVAC describes connection to wifi with mobile app ACFreedom it seems you may go deeper with aux_ac.
+If the User Manual of your HVAC describes connection to wifi with mobile app ACFreedom it seems you may go deeper with `aux_ac`.
 But try all soft and hardware for your own risk.
 You must clearly understand what you are doing.
 If you are unsure it is better to wait while other users will test your model of AC (but it may never).
 Or please [go to telegram-chat](https://t.me/aux_ac) with your questions.
 Maybe you will get help there.

 If you have tested your air conditioner and `aux_ac` works with it please let me know about it.
 I'll add this info to the list of tested ACs above.